paulness/gatsby-starter-personal-blog/content/posts/2017-11-23--autocomplete-with-static-files-part-4/index.md

 ---
 title: Autocomplete with static files [4/4] - Implementing autocomplete with generated static files
-subTitle: At this stage we should have already have generated our 'data source' of autocomplete JSON files.
-We can now finally implement a working text box with autocomplete functionality, that consumes these files.
+subTitle: At this stage, we should have already have generated our 'data source' of autocomplete JSON files.
+We can now finally implement a working text box with autocomplete functionality, which consumes these files.
 cover: demo-in-action.jpg
 category: autocomplete
 ---

-This post finalizes the autocomplete series, you will be creating a textbox with autocomplete.
+This post finalizes the autocomplete series; you will be creating a textbox with autocomplete.
 The autocomplete will retrieve its data from pre-generated static files in a folder on a web server, as opposed to a server API with searching capabilities.

 ### Dynamic content vs static content

 On a traditional web server when a user searches for JO, something similar to the following will occur:

-1. Request would be made to the server
+1. The client sends a search request to the server, containing the partial word the user has typed. e.g., JO
-2. Query string value would be extracted, by server side website/API code
+2. The partial word is then extracted, by server-side website/API code
 3. Database queries would be made to find records starting with JO
-4. Any results would be returned back to the user
+4. Any results would then be returned to the user

 ``` javascript
 var userSearchedFor = "JO";